 You can design a great process, tweak your mind to the right tune, thoroughly manage your daily routine, and still get the wrong result.
 It’s insane, but it happens every day.
 And when it does, it’s crucial to focus on the next attempt rather than the outcome you are aiming for.

 There’s no 100% working solution that will lead you to success.
 There are no magic pills.
 The previous experience that worked in the past can become a letdown or another pitfall in the present.
 The only reliable tactic is to keep trying and not be afraid of failure.

 Failures always come with stress, and it’s a good thing.
 Stress kept our ancestors looking for a better place to settle.
 Stress and hunger kept them seeking an easier and more reliable way to get food—that's how livestock and crop production emerged.

 Stress and failures are the essences of life, without them, we’d be extinct.
 So if you’re feeling stressed right now, that’s OK.
 You can’t completely remove stress from your life, but you can change your attitude toward it.
-Legalize failures, let them be.
+Legitimize failures, let them be.

 Babies are best at failing, and they don’t give a shit about it!

 Think of a baby boy who learns to stand and walk.
 He doesn’t care if he falls a thousand times before he can stand holding onto the edge of his bed.
 He doesn’t give a shit!
 He keeps trying, and, in the end, he gets there.
 We are no different from them!

 Another great example is people who run marathons.
 Marathoners don’t run a marathon on their first attempt.
 First, they run 1 km, then 2, someday they run 5.
 Then they run 10, 20, and only after years of training—a marathon.
 They don’t care much about failures, because it’s OK not to be capable of running 42 km from scratch.